· Order in Council / Provincial Park Designation · in-force

 - Alters the protected status of a specific geographic area by removing an existing park designation.

-- Establishes a new protected area, Gipsy-Gordon Wildland Provincial Park, which changes land use regulations for the designated lands.
+- Establishes a new protected area, Gipsy-Gordon Wildland Provincial Park, changing land use regulations for the designated lands.

 - Reflects a shift in provincial land management strategy regarding protected areas.